Join the Campus Housing & Community Living Team

 Community or Hall Director (CD)

-CDs are a mix of full-time professional staff and graduate assistants.
+Unlike our CAs, CDs are full-time professional staff.
 The CD role on campus is to oversee the day-to-day functions of the residence halls.
 This includes supervising the CAs, acting as liaison for their hall and other campus offices, and helping solve community conflicts.
 CDs also are the acting advisers to community governments.
-Unlike our CAs, CDs are either full-time graduate students (graduate assistants) or full-time professional staff in our first-year student buildings.
 CDs are also seen as leaders and role models on our campus and surrounding community.

 Joining the Team

 Positions for Graduate Students & Professionals

 - Can a first-year student become a CA or PA?

 - Can I transfer and still apply to become a CA or PA?

 - Can a graduate student apply to be a CA or PA?

 - I don't have a 2.75 GPA.
 Can I still apply?

 - Do I have to have community living (residence life) or campus housing experience to apply to be a CD?